Cray-HPE/docs-csm/operations/security_and_authentication/Updating_the_Liquid-Cooled_EX_Cabinet_Default_Credentials_after_a_CEC_Password_Change.md

-## Updating the Liquid-Cooled EX Cabinet CEC with Default Credentials after a CEC Password Change
+## Updating the Liquid-Cooled EX Cabinet Default Credentials after a CEC Password Change

 This procedure changes the credential for liquid-cooled EX cabinet chassis controllers and node controller (BMCs) used by CSM services after the CECs have been set to a new global default credential.

 **NOTE:** This procedure does not provision Slingshot switch BMCs (RouterBMCs).
 Slingshot switch BMC default credentials must be changed using the procedures in the Slingshot product documentation.
-To update Slingshot switch BMCs, refer to "Change Rosetta Login and Redfish API Credentials" in the *Slingshot Operations Guide* (1.6.0).
+To update Slingshot switch BMCs, refer to "Change Rosetta Login and Redfish API Credentials" in the *Slingshot Operations Guide* (>1.6.0).

 This procedure provisions only the default Redfish root account passwords.
 It does not modify Redfish accounts that have been added after an initial system installation.